mj3b/prompt_experiments/README.md

 ## 🔍 Experiments

 In an ongoing effort to improve the learning experience, I have started including prompts within the .txt and .md files.
 For .py files and .mp4 output files, you will find a dedicated README file with the necessary prompts and explanations.
-The experiments are organized into three well-structured categories:
+The experiments are organized into three categories:

 1. GPT_NONFICT 🌐
 2. GPT_FICTION 🕊️